 Steven C. Currall

-Chancellor’s Senior Advisor for Strategic Projects and Initiatives
+Chancellor’s Senior Advisor for Strategic Projects and Initiatives, Professor of Management

 Research Expertise: Organizational behavior, entrepreneurship, emerging technologies, trust and negotiation, corporate governance